 Love the flavours of the Med?
 Try one of our Roasted Beetroot Salad Recipes.

-This family-run venue has been going for over thirty years, and serves amazing home-style dishes made from recipes that have been passed down through generations of their family.
+This family-run venue has been going for over thirty years, so you’d expect it to be good.
+It serves amazing home-style dishes made from recipes that have been passed down through generations of their family.

-Their flavors are authentic and refreshing, and provide the customers with the full Lebanese experience.
+Their flavours are authentic and refreshing, and provide the customers with the full Lebanese experience.
 If you are looking for truly traditional Lebanese food, The Prophet should be top of your list.

-Fill your boots with Shish Kebab and Shawrama, the latter of which has been marinated in a concoction of wine and herbs and tastes delectable.
+Fill your boots with Shish Kebab and Shawarma; the latter is marinated in a concoction of wine and herbs.
+Needless to say, it tastes delectable.

-There are so many tempting dishes to choose from, and if you can’t make up your mind you can opt for a Mezza, which has a combination of their starters and mains.
+There are so many tempting dishes to choose from, so if you can’t make up your mind, opt for a Mezza.
+This is a great way to sample a combination of their starters and mains.

 Nada’s restaurant has a great vibe.
 It’s casual and cool, but still provides an authentic Lebanese feel.
-Our favorite thing about this place is that you can bring your own booze!
+Our favourite thing about this place is that you can bring your own booze.

 Forget overpriced restaurant bottles of wine, and bring a crate of your favorite beers to enjoy throughout the night.

-Their hummus and babaganouge come in three different sizes, meaning you can tailor each trip to your mood and levels of hunger!
-Nada’s serves a long list of vegetarian dishes, and an extensive selection of classic meat-based meals, so there’s something for everyone.
+Apart from these classic dips, Nada’s serves a long list of vegetarian dishes, and an extensive selection of authentic meat-based meals – so there’s something for everyone.

-For an incredibly reasonable price, you and your friends can share a Super Special Banquet, which includes 3 sides, 7 main courses, and coffee and desserts!
+For an incredibly reasonable price, you and your friends can share a Super Special Banquet.
+This feast includes 3 sides, 7 main courses, coffee and desserts.

 This restaurant is open every single evening, from 6pm ‘til 10pm, and is a perfect place to spend any night of the week.